lsst/templates/project_templates/technote_aastex/README.md

 ### cookiecutter.first_author

-The id  of the first author, the ids of authos may be foud in the [https://github.com/lsst/lsst-texmf/blob/master/etc/authordb.yaml](authorsdb.yaml) - this contains all LSST authors.
+The ID  of the first author, the IDs of authors may be found in the [https://github.com/lsst/lsst-texmf/blob/master/etc/authordb.yaml](authorsdb.yaml) - this contains all LSST authors.
 Additional authors can be added later in the authors.yaml file.
 The file authors.tex is generated from the list of author codes in authors.yaml.